open-company/open-company-auth/README.md

 The JWToken contains an expiration field (24 hours for Slack users w/ an auth'd bot, and 2 hours for everyone else).
 An expired JWToken does not authorize access to services.
-Before each use the JWToken is checked for expiration and if it's expired, the user is
+Before each use the JWToken is checked for expiration and if it's expired, the user is...

+TBD.

 #### Email Onboarding